spremi/clique/README.md

 * Include URL to SPDX licenses.
 * Wrap license in custom text - when documentation tags aren't used.
-* Custom license text, when no license is specified in `package.json`.

 ## Release Notes